 I have represented companies that have been sold to Access, Cadence, EA, Earthlink, Fox Interactive Media, Kabam, McAfee, Microsoft, Namco, Novellus, Nvidia, RockYou, Winbond, Yahoo!, Zynga and many others.

 I also lead Wilson Sonsini Goodrich & Rosati’s Japan practice.
-I generally claim that I speak Japanese well enough to get married (as my wife is a Japanese national).
 I was allowed to take Japanese in college as a second language and took enough classes to get a minor.
 I advise U.S. companies on their transactions in Japan (typically joint ventures and acquisitions), and Japanese companies on their transactions in the United States (typically acquisitions and investments).
 I represented Savvian, LLC, a San Francisco-based investment bank on its $780 million merger of equals with GCA Holdings, a Japanese investment bank.
 This was the first transaction where a Japanese publicly-traded company acquired a U.S. company in a tax-free pooling transaction in a joint kabushiki iten structure, and the only similar transaction was completed in 1990.
 I also represented DeNA Co.
 Ltd. on their acquisition of mobile gaming company ngmoco for $403 million, which was the first transaction where a Japanese publicly-traded company acquired a U.S. company in a triangular tax-free stock for stock merger.

 I also advise numerous companies with operations in Asia and have experience with complex cross-border IPOs.
 I represented Chemoil Energy on its IPO on the Singapore Exchange in December 2006 and have been advising several companies on potential IPOs on the Tokyo Stock Exchange.
 I represented a Korean company acquire a Nasdaq-listed Bermuda company with operations in Hong Kong and Shenzen.
 I also represent Cayman companies with operations in China in venture financings.

 I’ve been incorporating a lot of new startup companies, many of which have completed angel or venture financings.
-I work closely with incubators and accelerators like AngelPad, Churn Labs and TheFunded Founder Institute and represent many of the companies that come out of these programs.
+I work closely with incubators and accelerators like AngelPad and Founder Institute and represent many of the companies that come out of these programs.
 I meet with or talk to several entrepreneurs each week and end up representing some of them if I think they have potential or I like the team.
 I’ve also represented venture funds in various financings.